Inflation in India: External factors

 The exchange rate determination is an important component for the inflationary pressures that arises in India.
 The liberal economic perspective in India affects the domestic markets.
 As the prices in United States rises it impacts India where the commodities are now imported at a higher price impacting the price rise.
 Hence, the nominal exchange rate and the import inflation are a measures that depict the competitiveness and challenges for the economy.

 Value

-The inflation rate in India was recorded at 6.2% (WPI) in August 2013.
-Historically, from 1969 until 2013, the inflation rate in India averaged 7.7% reaching an all-time high of 34.7% in october 1974 and a record low of -11.3% in May 1976.
+The annual inflation rate in India was recorded at 6.95% in 2023.
+Historically, from 1960 until 2023, the annual inflation rate in India averaged 7.37% reaching an all-time high of 28.60% in 1974 and a record low of -7.63% in 1976.

 The inflation rate for Primary Articles is currently at 9.8% (as of 2012).
 This breaks down into a rate 7.3% for Food, 9.6% for Non-Food Agriculturals, and 26.6% for Mining Products.
 The inflation rate for Fuel and Power is at 14.0%.
 Finally, the inflation rate for Manufactured Articles is currently at 7.3%.